numtel/meteor-mysql/README.md

 ### `connection.initBinlog(settings)`

-* :horse: **This feature has only been tested to work with MySQL 5.5 (specifically, 5.5.40).
-Support for 5.6 is currently under construction.**

 Initialize the Binary replication log transmission method.
 The one argument required, `settings` should be an object containing the settings to connect to the MySQL server with a user that has been granted replication slave privileges.

+This feature has been tested to work with MySQL 5.5.40 and 5.6.19.
+Support for all MySQL server versions >= 5.1.15 is expected.

 > Using the binary log transmission method requires your MySQL server to be configured properly.
 Please see the [installation instructions on the `mysql-live-select` NPM package repository](https://github.com/numtel/mysql-live-select#installation).